1. Is there a fee to visit the monument?

 John Day was born in Culpepper County, Virginia, in about 1770.
-In 1810, at the age of 40, he joined an overland expedition to establish a fur trading post at the mouth of the Columbia River.
-The party became divided and widely separated.
-Experiencing hardships, John Day's group dwindled to two people.
+In 1810, at the age of 40, he joined an overland expedition to establish a fur trading post at the mouth of the Columbia River near Astoria, OR.
+Experiencing hardships and conflict amongst themselves, the expedition split up into many smaller groups.

-He and Ramsey Crooks eventually reached the mouth of the Mah-hah River along the Columbia.
-There, a group of Native Americans took everything they had, including their clothes.
-They were rescued and reached Astoria (Oregon) in 1812, where John Day settled nearby.
+According to legend, John Day and Ramsey Crooks were camped at the mouth of the Mah-hah River where it flows into the Columbia, when an unknown group of Native Americans suprised them, taking everything the two men had, including their clothes.
+They were rescued by French-Candian trappers and reached Astoria in 1812.